[border wall header art]

 In this “make and take” workshop you will experience a presentation about the Welcome Quilt Project (WQP) that you can replicate in your community when you return home.
 The WQP presents a public counter-narrative to the current negative rhetoric surrounding immigration in the United States.
 Instead of fearing or dehumanizing people who are seeking refuge and asylum in our country, this project strives to create a sense of community, hope, and support for them.
 Using the symbolic warmth of quilts, it welcomes them as neighbors and friends.

-In this workshop you will participate in empathy-based activities that accompany the actual making of Welcome Squares.
-The activities are vehicles to help you and others investigate and reflect on immigration - a topic that seems so big that we often feel overwhelmed or think that one person can’t make a difference.
+You will participate in empathy-based activities that accompany the actual making of Welcome Squares.
+The activities are vehicles to help you and others investigate and reflect on immigration—a topic that seems so big that we often feel overwhelmed or think that one person can’t make a difference.
 This workshop dispels that thinking by helping you offer concrete ways to encourage people to get involved, and then numerous ways to grow as they are moved to do so.
 The goal is to lead to positive creative activism as we examine our role as a welcoming nation.

 Gale Hall, a retired professor of early childhood education created the Welcome Quilt Project in partnership with Voices from the Border to offer a counternarrative to dehumanizing language aimed at immigrants.
 Currently, as part of the Episcopal Migration Caucus she is developing curriculum for a church wide formation project on migration with a focus on children.